ToadResearch/MedSchool/dataset_info/README.md

 `dataset_info.json` contains the counts of resources from the dataset we [deterministically generate](../docker/synthea).
-To find them yourself, add the `--save-synthea` flag while generating data on startup to preserve the synthea volume, like
+To find them yourself, add the `--save-synthea` flag while generating data on startup to preserve the synthea volume

 ```bash
 ./startup.sh --synthea --save-synthea